-So to start with, you will need to know popular keyword phrases that your ideal customer would search in the search engines.
+So to start with, all we need to know popular keyword phrases that ideal customer would search in the search engines.

 Then you will need to create web pages, blog posts and videos focused around those keywords phrases.
 But you would focus on one main keyword phrase at a time.

 So you would choose one phrase, lets say “how to learn Spanish” and you would use that phrase in key areas on your page or blog post.
 You would also use some of the other keyword phrases as secondary keywords to show the search engines that you really are talking about the right topic.